Get started on a project

 Note: Project Admins can not remove themselves from projects in personal accounts.
 In organization accounts, Org Admins can remove themselves from individual projects, but will still retain access as all Org Admins have access to all projects with Admin permission level.

-If a project collaborator is no longer involved in a project they can be deleted from the project’s share modal.
-Only project Admins have the ability to remove project collaborators from projects that they have been added to.
+If a project collaborator is no longer involved in a project, they can be deleted from the project’s share modal.
+Account and Project Admins have the ability to remove project collaborators from projects that they have been added to.

 To delete a project collaborator, click on the X icon on the project share modal.
 Then, select Done to save the changes.

 If a collaborator has administrator rights to a project, they cannot remove account or project administrators from the project.
 They can, however, remove fellow admin collaborators from the project by clicking on the X icon.

 If a user is a project manager with administrator permissions, they cannot remove account administrators from the project.
 They can, however, remove project collaborators with administrator permissions.
 To remove a collaborator with administrator permissions, simply click on the X icon.